-- No shooting is permitted in front of the 16 yard line.
+- No shooting is permitted in front of the 16-yard line.

-- It is permitted to walk forward of the 16 yard line, to the trap house only, as long as the field is “clear”, i.e., shooters may be on the line with unloaded guns and open actions.
+- It is permitted to walk forward of the 16-yard line, to the trap house only, as long as the field is “clear”, i.e. shooters may be on the line with unloaded guns and open actions.

-- No one may walk beyond the trap house when other fields are being used.
+- No one may walk beyond the trap house when other fields are in use.

-Shotgun Patterning Range
+Shotgun Patterning Range:

 - No slugs may be fired on this range.